2026 Report

 The rebuild is faster and cheaper than you think

 PE teams assume ground-up rebuilds take years and cost millions.
-They don’t.
-With AI-assisted development and an enterprise-first architecture approach, rebuild timelines have collapsed.
+With AI-assisted development and an enterprise-first architecture approach, rebuild timelines have compressed significantly.

 Enterprise analytics platform

-Full AI-native rebuild of a category-leading analytics product.
+AI-native rebuild of the core product experience.
 New interaction model: autonomous agents detect issues and surface insights instead of requiring manual dashboard navigation.
-Fraction of annual maintenance cost of the legacy product.

 Enterprise spend management platform

 Ground-up rebuild of a major procurement and spend management product.
 Enterprise-first: keep the strong data layer, rebuild the application layer AI-native on top.
-Self-hosted option, full data control.
+Longer timeline reflects deeper regulatory and compliance requirements.

 The interaction model is the product shift